Skip to content

 1. If you haven’t yet activated geometry edit mode, do that by clicking Edit model.

-2. Select the option to add new geometries from the available list of shapes and operations.
+2. Click + next to Geometry elements to see the available list of shapes and operations.

-4. Adjust the properties of the added shapes as necessary.
+4. Adjust the properties of the added shape as necessary.

-5. Click on Apply to confirm and set the properties.
+5. Click Apply to confirm changes to the shape.

 Geometry adding

-There’s a selection of simple operations: remove, translate and rotate, as well as the common boolean operations.
+In the Quanscient Allsolve geometry elements, there is a selection of simple geometric operations, such as remove, translate and rotate, as well as some common boolean operations.

-The operations have a target selection and possibly some settings to set before the operation can be applied and built.
-A special case is fragment all -operation that does not require any target or settings.
+All of the operations have a target selection and possibly some settings to set before the operation can be applied and built.
+An exception is the fragment all operation that does not require any target or settings.

 Geometry translate - copyGeometry rotate - copyGeometry copy result

-You can change the offset of the step from the original position and enable extra cleanup of detached geometry from the import settings.
+You can change the offset of the imported model or enable clean-up of detached entities from the import settings.

 Geometry import